farnulfo/pgpainless/docs/source/pgpainless-sop/quickstart.md

 Note, that in both cases you acquire a `DecryptionResult` object.
 This contains information about the message, such as which signatures could successfully be verified.

-If you provided the senders certificate for the purpose of signature verification via `verifyWith(_)`, you now probably want to check, if the message was actually signed by the sender by checking `result.getVerifications()`.
+If you provided the senders certificate for the purpose of signature verification via `verifyWithCert(_)`, you now probably want to check, if the message was actually signed by the sender by checking `result.getVerifications()`.

 :::{note}